Central Luzon

 Indigenous Tribes and Ethnic Groups

 Numerous indigenous tribes and ethnic groups call Central Luzon home.
-Each contributes their unique customs and practices to the region’s cultural mosaic.
-From the Aetas of Zambales to the Dumagats of Aurora.
+Each contributes its unique customs and practices to the region’s cultural mosaic.
+Starts from the Aetas of Zambales to the Dumagats of Aurora.
 These communities preserve age-old traditions that are a testament to their resilience and creativity.

 Influences of Spanish and American Cultures